w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 1

-<a class="example-link" title="Inapplicable Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/433bdbdd7078af3ebddd933a3b1352c2d162b224.svg">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/433bdbdd7078af3ebddd933a3b1352c2d162b224.svg">Open in a new tab</a>

 This document is not [HTML](#off6ek:html).